4 Value Added KPIs to Measure Procurement and your Supply Chain in 2019

 Possibly.
 But we have just stated that they're "un-measurable" so we may need to come up with a plan.
 How can you put a KPI against risk management?
 Or people?
 Or productivity?
 It's time to quantify the value we deliver beyond "cost saving".

-Completely disregarding one of our key capabilities (it is in our domain name after all!) and the requirement for all businesses to track savings (and nor should we disregard it either; we're pretty good at it!), wouldn't be wise as we start 2017 but maybe it's time to outline the value-added areas of what we deliver in pound terms so that we can measure our value proposition in these areas.
+Completely disregarding one of our key capabilities (Cost Reduction) and the requirement for all businesses to track savings, wouldn't be wise but maybe it's time to outline the value-added areas of what we deliver in pound terms so that we can measure our value proposition in these areas.

 We know there are a lot of procurement professionals within businesses out there who are tired of the old "cost savings" metric.
 We sort of understand it.
 But the reality is that financial cost saving is at least one thing that clearly defines our contribution.
 And ultimately, with the total cost saving figure we achieved in 2018 alone, you simply can't ignore it.
 If we turn our back on this, simply because people think "we should be looking beyond cost saving", then we have lost an important factor and quite plainly, one that delivers huge benefit.